Palayur: History

-Palayur was the stronghold of the Brahmins.
-When St. Thomas arrived from Kodungallur, Jews had a settlement at Palayur, two thousand years ago.
-Ruins of an ancient Jewish synagogue are still seen outside of a Brahmin temple about a furlong away from the Church.
+Palayur was a stronghold of Brahmins.
+When Thomas arrived from Kodungallur, Jews already had a settlement at Palayur, two thousand years ago.
+Ruins of the ancient Palayur Synagogue are still visible outside of a Hindu temple about a furlong away from the Church.

 Jews of Palayur

 Palayur was an important settlement of Jews in Malabar.
 The remnants of Jewish synagogue is known as the Judankunnu, literally meaning the 'hill of the Jews'.
 Palayur, popularly known as Palur among the Mappila Jews, is of great importance in many their Malayalam folk songs and other local Jewish traditions.